Hippie Sabotage

-Hippie Sabotage are an electronic and hip-hop duo from Sacramento, California, consisting of brothers Kevin and Jeff Saurer.
+Hippie Sabotage is an electronic and hip-hop duo from Sacramento, California, consisting of brothers Kevin and Jeff Saurer.
 Often classified as chillwave, their music features elements from a variety of genres including trap, psych rock, and indie rock.
 They are well known for their remix of "Habits (Stay High)" by Tove Lo, which has accumulated over 1 billion views on YouTube and 1.6 billion streams on Spotify since release, as well as "Devil Eyes" with over 700 million Spotify streams.
 Hippie Sabotage have toured frequently since 2015, including a number of headline tours with two shows at Red Rocks Amphitheatre, festival performances at Bonnaroo, Lollapalooza, Austin City Limits, Firefly, and Hangout among others, and sets supporting Zedd, Gramatik, and Big Gigantic.

 Career

 Early career

 Kevin and Jeff Saurer grew up in Sacramento, California.
 As avid skateboarders, the brothers began working on music at age 12, when they first began creating beats to accompany their skate videos.
 Jeff attended music school at UCSD, where he submitted the duo's first EP for his final project, marking the first time Hippie Sabotage incorporated Jeff's vocals into their music.
 The brothers lived out of a car for six months and slept on their former music professor Mike Gao's couch, who would eventually become their career mentor.
 In their early career Hippie Sabotage collaborated with local artists like Yukmouth, as well as Chicago artists like Alex Wiley, and Kembe X. The name Hippie Sabotage was inspired by their fathers' initials H.S.
 Hippie Sabotage released their own material in 2013 with their debut EP Vacants followed by The Sunny Album in 2014.